Pre-Candidacy Field Experiences

 Documenting & Submitting Experiences

-Students should compile evidence of the completion of their PCFE into a single Word document, and then upload the document to Taskstream, a web-based electronic portfolio used by the COE to collect and assess clearances, assignments, and other instructional materials.
+Students should compile evidence of the completion of their PCFE into a single Word document, and then upload the document to Taskstream, an electronic portfolio used by the COE.
 An account is provided to all education students.
+Please view the video below for a walkthrough!
 Students should not submit or upload anything to Taskstream until they have completed all the requirements for their PCFE.
-For assistance with Taskstream, please contact the COE's Pre-Service Test Center at email@example.com.
+For assistance with Taskstream, please contact the COE's Support Center at firstname.lastname@example.org.